Unity-Technologies/com.unity.multiplayer.docs/docs/advanced-topics/inscene_parenting_player.md

         // OnSceneEvent is very useful for many things switch (sceneEvent.SceneEventType)
         {
-            // The C2S_SyncComplete event tells the server that a client-player has:
+            // The SceneEventType event tells the server that a client-player has:
             // 1.)
 Connected and Spawned
             // 2.)
 Loaded all scenes that were loaded on the server at the time of connecting
             // 3.)
-Synchronized (instantiated and spawned) all NetworkObjects in the network session case SceneEventData.SceneEventTypes.C2S_SyncComplete:
+Synchronized (instantiated and spawned) all NetworkObjects in the network session case SceneEventType.SynchronizeComplete:
                 {
                     // As long as we are not the server-player if (sceneEvent.ClientId != NetworkManager.LocalClientId)